SatoryKono/bioactivity_data_acquisition/docs/etl_contract/07-cli-integration.md

 # This command will connect to the ChEMBL API, fetch a few records,
 # transform and validate them, and then exit without writing any output.
 # It is a perfect way to check that the pipeline is configured correctly.
-python -m bioetl.cli.app chembl_activity --output-dir /tmp/test --limit 10 --dry-run
+python -m bioetl.cli.cli_app chembl_activity --output-dir /tmp/test --limit 10 --dry-run
 ```

-By providing a consistent and powerful CLI, the framework makes the process of running, testing, and debugging pipelines straightforward and repeatable for all users.
+By providing a consistent and powerful CLI, the framework makes the process of
+running, testing, and debugging pipelines straightforward and repeatable for all
+users.